Strategy, Branding, Exhibitions,

 Indi creates custom workshops, lectures and talks to infuse innovation as practice and culture.

-Indi works with and represents international design organisations as well as awards in India.
+Indi works with and represents international design organizations as well as awards in India.

 A publication brought out by Indi Design